-Dynamic Binding: In dynamic binding, the code to be executed in response to function call is decided at runtime.
+In dynamic binding, the code to be executed in response to the function call is decided at runtime.
 C++ has virtual functions to support this.
 Because dynamic binding is flexible, it avoids the drawbacks of static binding, which connected the function call and definition at build time.

-Message Passing: Objects communicate with one another by sending and receiving information to each other.
-A message for an object is a request for execution of a procedure and therefore will invoke a function in the receiving object that generates the desired results.
-Message passing involves specifying the name of the object, the name of the function and the information to be sent.
+Objects communicate with one another by sending and receiving information.
+A message for an object is a request for the execution of a procedure and therefore will invoke a function in the receiving object that generates the desired results.
+Message passing involves specifying the name of the object, the name of the function, and the information to be sent.

 This article is contributed by Vankayala Karunakar.
 Please write comments if you find anything incorrect, or if you want to share more information about the topic discussed above.